ray-project/ray/doc/source/tune/tutorials/tune-output.rst

                 with open(f"./artifact_{i}.txt", "w") as f:
                     f.write(f"Some data about iteration {i}\n")

-    If you are running into issues with this, please `file an issue <https://github.com/ray-project/ray/issues>`_!
+    If you are running into issues, `file an issue <https://github.com/ray-project/ray/issues>`_

 How to Build Custom Tune Loggers?